-Compass Law Group, PC, an acclaimed personal injury firm with multiple offices in Southern California, has an outstanding track record of winning substantial damages for its clients.
+Compass Law Group, LLP, an acclaimed personal injury firm with multiple offices in Southern California, has an outstanding track record of winning substantial damages for its clients.
 If you have suffered a serious whiplash injury in a traffic accident caused by a negligent driver, the law entitles you to significant monetary compensation.
 In order to receive it, however, you need the services of a sharp car accident attorney with extensive legal knowledge and well-honed litigation skills.
 At Compass Law Group, our team of fine professionals fits the bill.

 Our lead attorneys, Simon Esfandi Esq. and Joseph Shirazi Esq. are both listed among Top 40 Under 40 by National Trial Lawyers and have a well-earned reputation for effective, personalized, compassionate legal representation.
 They have won millions of dollars in settlements and verdicts for deserving whiplash victims and the firm is rated 10.0 (“superb”) by Avvo.
 Furthermore, they treat a diverse clientele, providing services in Spanish and Farsi, as well as in English.

 “Whiplash” is a graphic word that came into usage in the late 1500s, long before automobiles were conceived of.
 The term is now used metaphorically to describe the sudden motion (like the crack of a whip) that causes injury to the neck, upper back, and sometimes even the brain.
 Though whiplash is one of the most common car accident injuries, if you have suffered a whiplash injury you know that the fact the injury is common in no way detracts from the disabling pain its victims endure.